gitpod-io/retired-gatsby-website/src/docs/prebuilds.md

 By default Gitpod prebuilds workspaces for all changes on the default branch (e.g. `master`) and for Pull/Merge Requests coming from the same repository.

 > **Note**: prebuilds are executed as the user who enabled them.
 This means that if you want to use
-> prebuilds on a private repository, you must to give Gitpod access to private repositories.
+> prebuilds on a private repository, you must give Gitpod access to private repositories.

 There are three parts to configuring prebuilds:
 1. the tasks that will be run during a prebuild,